 Sharing knowledge.
 Accelerating science.

-Here in our SLU neighborhood, technology is rapidly becoming the biggest industry.
+Here in our south Lake Union neighborhood, technology is rapidly becoming the biggest industry.
 We are fortunate that our research centers are co-located with these tech and biotech innovators.
 Together, it means we should be able to more cohesively and conveniently partner, which will speed discoveries to market and impact patient care.
 It is incumbent upon us to ensure that we are successful.

 That is why Drs.
-Gary Gilliland, Paul Ramsey and Allan Jones brought together Fred Hutch, UW Medicine and the Allen Institute as the SLU Collaborative.
+Gary Gilliland, Paul Ramsey and Allan Jones brought together Fred Hutch, UW Medicine and the Allen Institute as the South Lake Union (SLU) Collaborative.
 The hope is for the SLU Collaborative to provide a formal infrastructure for sharing knowledge and accelerating science.

 Fostering network and ideas through seminars